robbfountain/ledmatrix/README.md

 The `authenticate_spotify.py` script, when run with `sudo`, creates `config/spotify_auth.json` owned by `root`.
 If the main `display_controller.py` (also run with `sudo`) effectively runs as a different user (e.g., UID 1/daemon, as observed during troubleshooting), that user won't be able to read the `root`-owned file unless its permissions are relaxed (e.g., to `644`).
 The `chmod 644` command allows the owner (`root`) to read/write, and everyone else (including the `daemon` user) to read.

-### Music Display (YouTube Music)
+### Youtube Music Authentication for Music Display

-The system can display currently playing music information from YouTube Music Desktop (YTMD) via its Companion server API.
+The system can display currently playing music information from [YouTube Music Desktop (YTMD)](https://ytmdesktop.app/) via its Companion server API.

 **Setup:**